freakout42/formax/docs/index.md

 access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero administration on the client.
 This works securely from anywhere without any bandwidth requirements.
-Every user action (SQL) is logged in a central database.
+With a simple encrypted key 2FA is for free.
+Even 3-factor-authentication is easy and comfortable by adding a TOTP login.
+Every user action (SQL) can be logged in a central database.

 ### Status